...

 • Next, the laser beam creates multiple rays of information.

-• The next step uses a toner that is applied to the drum image.
-A negative charge is retained using zinc, chromium, and iron.
+• The next step uses a toner applied to the drum image.
+Zinc, chromium, and iron retain a negative charge.

 • The process moves to transfer where secondary wire works to transfer a positive charge to the paper.
 The toner heats up in this process.
 Also, the printer’s doctor blade levels the toner to a particular height.

-• Next, the printing job goes to the fusing process, applying heat and pressure to the toner.
+• Next, the printing job goes to the fusing process, where heat and pressure are applied to the toner.

 • The printer creates a permanent bond by pressing and melting on the paper.